 Wolf archetypes and feminism

-The wolf is als a strong female archetype.
+The wolf is also a strong female archetype.
 They have insticts too.
 Interesting enough typical Feminist ideology divide Masculists in a) in male feminists who promote “gender equality”, a term which of course is shifting sand, and b) the others as form of misogyny promoting “male superiority or dominance” by being opposed to their definition of equality.
-Based on this “only dead Indians are good Indians logic”, wolves are very bad role models to define feminism but still good ones to describe female archetypes.
-But there are good examples too.
-In her book, Women Who run With The Wolves: Myths and Stories of the Wild Woman Archetype, Clarissa Pinkola Estes (1992) suggests that healthy wolves and healthy women in particular share certain psychic characteristics: keen sensing, playful spirit, and a heightened capacity for devotion.
+Based on this “only dead Indians are good Indians logic”, wolves are very bad role models to define feminism, but still good ones to describe female archetypes.
+And there are good examples too.
+In her book, Women Who run With The Wolves: Myths and Stories of the Wild Woman Archetype, Clarissa Pinkola Estes (1992) suggests, that healthy wolves and healthy women in particular share certain psychic characteristics: keen sensing, playful spirit, and a heightened capacity for devotion.
 Female wolves and women by nature are relational, inquiring, and possess great endurance and strength.
 They are intuitive and concerned with their young, their mate and their pack and shamanic.
 There is the story of La Loba, the wolf woman.
 Her work was collecting bones of wolves and singing life into them.
 The story symbolizes the soul-voice.
-It conveys the truth of a woman’s healing power over anything that is ailing or in need of restoration.
-Thus, the wolf is the representation of the Great Mother an archetype that carries female images, ideas, and unique behaviors for humankind that help people to find their soul and as warrior to help people to protect their survival.
-You might remember the two articles , Four archetypes of the (fe)male.
+It conveys the truth of a woman’s healing power over anything, that is ailing or in need of restoration.
+Thus, the wolf is the representation of the Great Mother an archetype, which carries female images, ideas, and unique behaviors for humankind to help people to find their soul, and as warrior to help people to protect their survival.
+You might remember the two articles, Four archetypes of the (fe)male.
 The wolf combines the duality of the Great Mother and Great Warrior.
 The wolf can thus be seen as a symbol on an intra-psychic level for a successful individuation.
 The spiritual Self consoles and integrates his Anima (or her Animus) and their shadow, which was created to adjust to collective norms .
 Individuation suggests a commitment to inner growth and development.

 Myth wolf – yesterday and today